utshomax/postman-docs/src/pages/docs/reports/api-security-reports.md

 ## API Security

-For APIs owned by your team that are in the Public API Network or in your team's Private API Network, and for APIs with a version that has been published internally to your team, the API security report provides the following information over the past 30 days:
+For APIs owned by your team that are in the Public API Network or in your team's Private API Network, and for APIs with a version that has been published internally to your team, the API Security report provides the following information over the past 30 days:

 * **Conformance** - The number of APIs that don't have any API Security rule violations.
 * **Non-conformance** - The average number of API Security rule violations per API.
 * **API conformance over time** - Per day over the last 30 days, the number of APIs without API Security rule violations and the number of APIs with API Security rule violations.
 * **Current API landscape** - The number of APIs, broken down by the number of API Security rule violations in each.
 * **Top 3 rules violated** - The three API Security rules that are most frequently violated in APIs.

+For specific details about the APIs in the **Current API landscape** and **Top 3 rules violated** charts, select some data in the chart.
+This opens the **Drill Down** pane, which contains links to the APIs and more information about them.

 ## Public APIs